The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Summary

-\item In contrast, when the threshold of specific angular momentum has been reached, a more steady accretion inflow structure can form around the black hole with coherent rotation and persistent inflow along the mid-plane in the inner region.
-Therefore, less magnetic fluxes leak out, and we suspect that the rotating gas inflow can further shred any outflowing magnetic bubbles and bring back some of the magnetic fluxes contained in them.
-This allows the MAD condition to be reached and sustained.
+\item In contrast, when the threshold of specific angular momentum has been reached, a steady gas inflow structure can form around the BH with coherent rotation and persistent inflow along the midplane, which resembles the accretion disks seen in standard GRMHD simulations using torus structures as the initial conditions.
+Under such conditions, we find that fewer magnetic fluxes leak out, which is likely because the rotating gas can shred outflowing magnetic bubbles and bring the magnetic flux back to the vicinity of the BH.
+This allows the MAD condition to be reached and robustly sustained.

+\item Under the circumstances that the gas has specific angular momentum above the low threshold and the BH spins fast, the jet efficiency from such magnetized accretion flow can approach and sometimes even exceed 100\%.

 \end{enumerate}